1/21/21 update on the Winter 2021 DNC meeting:

-I'm David Atkins, and I'm running to be your next Democratic National Committee (DNC) member from California.
+I'm David Atkins, and I'm r to be your next Democratic National Committee (DNC) member from California.
 I’m running because I believe the DNC must be more transparent and more democratic, and prioritize the values of grassroots Democrats instead of big donors and special interests.

 I’m a grassroots activist with a history of progressive reform and a national voice.
 I want to use my skills, experience and platform to continue the progress we’ve already made to make the DNC more accountable to you—not special interests.
 I am running to be your voice on the DNC.
 As your elected DNC member, here’s what I want to accomplish: